Vilon (20mg)

 Vilon Peptide and Cellular Lifespan

-Vilon may potentially extend the average lifespan of animal research models through an extension and mitigation of cell death.
+Vilon may potentially extend the average lifespan of certain animal models under laboratory conditions through an extension and mitigation of cell death.
 As stated above, Vilon has been suggested to exhibit potential in enhancing the immune system, improving physical endurance and energy levels, thereby possibly increasing average lifespan of animal test models.(5) Vilon is advised to study earlier in the test model lifespan rather than later for clearest possible action.
-Researchers hypothesize when a bioregulator like Vilon is presented in the later stages of life, it may only potentially reverse 'silent' cells, exerting no potential action on cells killed via apoptosis.
+Researchers hypothesize when a bioregulator like Vilon is exposed in vivo in lab models, it may only reverse 'silent' cells, exerting no apparent action on cells killed via apoptosis.

 Vilon Peptide and Carcinogenic Cells

 One study contradicts this potential property of Vilon.
-As per this study, when used with chemotherapeutic agents derived from platinum ions, this peptide–platinum combination may be more harmful than helpful(7) Unfortunately, since this study only considers one specific type of chemotherapeutic action, study results reported by researchers may be inconclusive.
+According to this study, when used with chemotherapeutic agents derived from platinum ions, this peptide–platinum combination may be more harmful than helpful.(11) Unfortunately, since this study only considers one specific type of chemotherapeutic action, the results reported by researchers may be inconclusive.

-Vilon peptide may act on gastrointestinal functionality via possibly enhancing working mechanisms of certain enzymes in the gastrointestinal tract.
-By doing so, the peptide exhibits potential body resistance towards GI-specific ailments, reduces leaky bowels in test subjects.(8) Acting on the small intestinal muscles, Vilon peptide may ameliorate glucose accumulation and glycine absorption.(9)
+Vilon peptide may act on gastrointestinal functionality by possibly enhancing the working mechanisms of certain enzymes in the gastrointestinal tract.
+By doing so, the peptide exhibits potential resistance towards GI-specific ailments, and may reduce leaky bowels in animal models.(12) Acting on the small intestinal muscles, Vilon peptide may ameliorate glucose accumulation and glycine absorption.(13)

 Vilon Peptide and Gene Expression

-Upon presenting the Vilon peptide, reserachers have suggested it exhibits potential in test subjects to alter the gene expression of 36 genes in the heart.
-When presented with Epithalon, this number reported was 144 genes.
-This suggests the peptide's possible action on genetic expression in the cardiac system, possibly impacting hemodynamic properties.(10)
+Upon presenting the Vilon peptide, researchers have suggested it exhibits potential to alter the gene expression of 36 genes in the heart.
+When presented with Epitalon, this number was reported as 144 genes.
+This suggests the peptide's possible action on genetic expression in the cardiac system, possibly impacting hemodynamic actions.(14)

 Vilon Peptide and Fibrinolysis